Change of the working world: freshly scarfed vs. Experts |

-But knowledge alone is not the decisive factor, as Dueck explains: "Complex tasks require not only technical skills (this is even provided to a good extent by the Internet), but social agility, emotional intelligence, management talent, negotiating skills, self-responsibility, entrepreneurial spirit."
+But knowledge alone is not the deciding factor, as Dueck explains: "Complex tasks require not only skills (this is even a good part of the Internet supplied), but social agility, emotional intelligence, management talent, negotiating skills, self-responsibility, entrepreneurial spirit."

 At the point I want to the very good Interview with Regine Heidorn point out, which mE already carries out, what Gunther Dueck suggests: To create their own profession thanks to Internet.
 It shows excellently what we have to learn in the future in order to fulfill the requirements of the new world of work.

 More knowledge - Podcast, PDF download, eCourse or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).